 We are a big fan of using air drying clay to make Christmas decorations and festive keepsakes and I am delighted at how these kid made clay mittens Christmas decorations turned out.
 From experience, I know that as long as we pack them away carefully we can bring them out year after year to decorate our home. perfect Christmas keepsakes to bring out each festive season. ” width=”870″ height=”870″>

 I am a big fan of homemade Christmas decorations and these glow in the dark polymer clay snowflake ornaments are super simple to make and kids love them.
 Not only do these handmade ornaments look amazing and sparkle in the daylight they glow in the dark too.
 Plus they are fun to make with the family during the holiday season.

 I love candles and I love Christmas.
 Add the two together and you have these beautiful DIY Christmas tree luminaries made from air drying clay.
 These have been inspired by some I saw here.
 We are big fans of holiday keepsakes and these festive luminaries for battery operated tea lights would make the perfect gift or a treasured keepsake to bring out year after year.

-These DIY Clay Star Cadle Holders were inspired by some we saw when we were on our recent holiday in Holland.
-I knew then that we could recreate them using our FIMO Air Light (microwavable) clay and finally got around to making them this week.
-We made our DIY clay star candle holders the perfect size for an old box of red Christmas tree candles which were my mum’s (the size that does in our twirling angel.
-We have had these candles for the last five years but never used them as we didn’t have ant suitably sized candle holders for them.
-30 minutes with the boys and we have more than enough and more »
+These DIY Clay Star Cadle Holders were inspired by some we saw when we were on holiday in Holland.
+I knew then that we could recreate them using our FIMO Air Light (microwavable) clay or any other clay and finally got around to making them this week.
+They are perfect advent or Christmas decorations and you can find our tutorial below to make your own DIY candle holders.